xbeat/Machine-Learning/README.md

 Introduction to LinearBoost Classifier

 LinearBoost is an ensemble learning algorithm that combines multiple weak classifiers to create a strong classifier.
 It is a variant of the AdaBoost algorithm, designed specifically for linear classifiers.
 LinearBoost aims to improve the accuracy and robustness of linear classifiers by iteratively updating the weights of training samples and combining multiple weighted classifiers.

+## Gradient Descent The Optimization Algorithm Powering AI Models

+Introduction to Gradient Descent

+Gradient Descent is a fundamental optimization algorithm in machine learning and artificial intelligence.
+It's used to minimize a function by iteratively moving in the direction of steepest descent.
+In AI, it's the backbone of training neural networks and other models.

 ## Key Hyperparameters of Neural Network Models